EATRIS/motbx/doc/contribute.rst

 Workflow: summarise changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+While individual resources can be continuously edited, updates to the MOTBX website
+are made in regular time intervals.
+For this purpose, summaries of all resources
-Summarise all resources and changes compared to a previous summary.
+and changes made compared to a previous summary are made.

 .. graphviz::